alces-software/knowledgebase/docs/source/base/deployment-overview.rst

 .. note:: If a :ref:`local repository <repository-overview>` has been setup then the local repo mirrors will need to be resynced before deploying updates.

-The deployment node also provides IP Masquerading on its external interface.
-All slave nodes are configured to default route out via the deployment node's external interface.
+The controller node also provides IP Masquerading on its external interface.
+All slave nodes are configured to default route out via the controller node's external interface.

-A tftp service, dhcpd service and webserver are installed on the deployment node, these enable slave systems to be booted and pickup a series of automated deployment scripts that will result in a blank system being deployed and joining the environment.
+A tftp service, dhcpd service and webserver are installed on the controller node, these enable slave systems to be booted and pickup a series of automated deployment scripts that will result in a blank system being deployed and joining the environment.

 Components
 ----------